BHOLU1ANALYST/CUSTOM_OBJECT_DETECTION/README.md

 # CUSTOM_OBJECT_DETECTION
-Using labelImg annotation , YOLOV4 I trained a model that can detect multiple object .
+Using labelImg annotations tool , YOLOV4 I trained a model that can detect multiple object .